Key Takeaways

 Employers in Serbia can sponsor foreign employees by applying for a work permit on their behalf.
 This process involves demonstrating the need for hiring a foreign worker and ensuring that no qualified Serbian nationals are available for the role.
 Employers must provide an employment contract, company registration documents, and proof of the employee's qualifications.
 Once the work permit is approved, the employee can apply for the corresponding visa or residence permit.

-What Are the Fees for a Work Permit or Visa in Serbia
+What Are the Fees for a Work Permit in Serbia?

 The costs associated with work permits and visas vary depending on the type of permit.